lupoonehundred/LupoOneBot/README.md

 These are commands that are currently work on the bot.

-- `!help` - Sends you this text.
+- `!help` - Sends a this list of commands.
-- `!verify` - Asks the bot to verify your account.

   **Admin Options**
 - `!ban/kick [user id]` - Bans/kicks a member from the server.